novix-sa/Pyplan/docs/Quick Start.md

 You must have installed Pyplan in a server to access Pyplan.
 Or you can request a trial account to access Pyplan cloud services [here](http://pyplan.com/contact/).

-Once identified the server address and with valid user
+Once identified the server address and with valid user you can login Pyplan through a regular Login form:

 Login
 Start modeling